-DSMB will evaluate safety data on first 3 patients completing 12 weeks of assessment.
-A limited analysis will also be conducted reviewing all data available from these patients as specified in the DSMB charter.
+A Data Safety Monitoring Board (DSMB) will evaluate safety data on the first 3 patients completing 12 weeks of assessment.
+Additional analyses may be conducted as specified in the DSMB charter.

-The primary efficacy and safety analyses will take place after 12 weeks following the LN-144 administration of the 20th patient treated.
+The primary efficacy and safety analyses will take place after 12 weeks following the LN-144 administration of the last patient in the second cohort, and the final analysis will take place at the end of study.